 What are the rookie mistakes?

 1. Don’t buy for the color.
 Buy for comfort!
-You won’t care what the shoe looks like when you feel like you’re floating on a cloud during your run.
+You won’t care what the shoe's looks when you’re floating on a cloud during a run.

 2. Don’t be a stickler about the number.
 Shoes are cut differently.
+Your size WILL be larger than our street shoes size.
 Some brands tend to be long and some short.
 Your local running store employees will know all of this.

 3. Shop for running shoes at the end of the day when your feet are slightly swollen.
-Your feet swell just a little when you run, so find a good fit when your feet are already at their largest point so that your shoes aren’t tight by mile 5 in a run.
+Your feet swell just a little during longer runs, so find a good fit when your feet are already at their largest point so that your shoes aren’t tight by mile 3 during tomorrow's workout.